| | |

 | | | |

-BUSESThe Prague bus network primarily serves the outskirts of Prague, areas where the Metro and trams do not reach.
-Buses generally terminate at metro stations or tram stops, to facilitate onward travel by tram or metro to city centre destinations.
+BUSESThe Prague bus network transports passengers into the city from outside Prague, from areas not served by the Metro and trams.
+Buses terminate at metro stations or tram stops to facilitate onward travel by metro or tram.

 Prague Bus |